andrey-lepekhin/Async_API_sprint_2/README.md

 # WEB-sevice Online Cinema

 ## How to run
-1. Install Makefile plugin
-2. Use this command to build containers
+1. Use this command to build containers
 ```
 make first_run
 ```
 Wait for building.
 Elasticsearch is available at the [link](http://localhost:9200/)

-3. Use this commands to open bash in a container
+2. Use this commands to open bash in a container
 ```
 make run         - rebuild containers
 make postgresql         - postgresql container controls